Introduction to Microsoft Entra Connect V2

-Azure AD Connect was released several years ago.
-Since this time, several of the components that Azure AD Connect uses have been scheduled for deprecation and updated to newer versions.
+Azure AD Connect V1 was released several years ago.
+Since this time, several of the components used have been scheduled for deprecation and updated to newer versions.
 Attempting to update all of these components individually would take time and planning.

-To address this, we've bundled as many of these newer components into a new, single release, so you only have to update once.
-This release is Azure AD Connect V2.
+To address this issue, we've bundled as many of these newer components into a new single release, so you only have to update once.
+This release is Microsoft Entra Connect V2.
 This release is a new version of the same software used to accomplish your hybrid identity goals, built using the latest foundational components.

 Azure AD Connect V1 has been retired as of August 31, 2022 and is no longer supported.
 Azure AD Connect V1 installations may stop working unexpectedly.
-If you are still using a Azure AD Connect V1 you need to upgrade to Azure AD Connect V2 immediately.
+If you are still using Azure AD Connect V1, you need to upgrade or consider moving to Microsoft Entra Cloud Sync.

 What are the major changes?